proto-aiken-13/tp/docs/DeveloperGuide.md

     * 3a1.
 AddressBook displays an error message and prompts the user to provide missing details.

       Use case resumes at step 2.

+**Use case: Grade a student's assignment**

+**MSS**

+1. User requests to grade the assignment of a particular student.
+2. User provides the student index, assignment name and score.
+3.  `npc_track` updates the current assignment of that student according to the mark given.

+    Use case ends.

+**Extensions**

+* 2a.
+User does not provide the correct index / assignment name / score.

+    * 2a1. `npc_track` displays an error message and prompts the user to provide missing details.

+* 2b.
+User provides a score that is outside the valid boundary.
+    * 2b1. `npc_track` displays an error message and prompts the user to provide the correct score.
+* 2c.
+User provides an assignment that has not been created.

+    * 2c1. `npc_track` displays an error message and prompts the user to provide a valid assignment.

+      Use case resumes at step 2.

 **Use case: Delete a person**